kaiiorg/nws-demo-project/notes.md

     2. longitude: -180.0 < Y > 180.0
 2. API call to NWS /points/{latitude},{longitude}
     1. If not 200, return error to caller
-3. Parse API call results for "gridId", "gridX", "gridY", "forecast" values
+3. Parse API call results for "forecast" values
-4. API call to NWS using "forcase" result, which includes "gridId", "gridX", "gridY"
+4. API call to NWS using "forcast" result
     1. If not 200, return error to caller
-5. Parse API call results for "temperature" and "temperatureUnit"
+5. Parse API call results for "temperature" and forecast
 6. Map value to configured "characterization" ranges from config file

 ## Config